Fireball (search engine): History

-Fireball was originally called Flipper and started as a project of the faculty of computer science at the Technical University of Berlin built by Oli Kai Paulus, Helmut Hoffer von Ankershoffen born Oertel, Nurhan Yildirim and Benhui Chen as contract work for Gruner + Jahr, one of Germany's largest publishing houses.
+Fireball was originally called Flipper and started as a project of the Faculty of Computer Science at Technische Universität Berlin built by Oli Kai Paulus, Helmut Hoffer von Ankershoffen born Oertel, Nurhan Yildirim and Benhui Chen as contract work for Gruner + Jahr, one of Germany's largest publishing houses.
 It was renamed to Fireball in 1997.
 The same year, T-Online chose Fireball as its search engine.
 Fireball quickly rose in popularity and became one of the largest search engines in Germany.
 By 1998, it was considered market-leader in the country and launched an e-mail service called Firemail and a news search engine called Paperball.
 Fireball was mostly focused on German-language results, for international search results it used AltaVista.

 In March 2000 Fireball was taken over by Lycos Europe.
 Under the ownership of Lycos, development of Fireball slowed.

 The takeover by Lycos as well as the rise of Google caused Fireball to massively lose market-share within a short time.
 By mid-2000, Fireball's market share had dropped to 22% and further eroded to 10% in 2001.
 Despite several attempts to relaunch the service, its market share continued to decline to 2.5% in 2002 and only 0.3% in 2005.
 In 2002, Fireball ceased to be an independent company and was run directly by Lycos Europe.

 In 2009, Lycos Europe was dissolved and Fireball was sold to Swiss company Ambrosia AG, which ran the service until 2016.
 In 2016, Fireball was again sold, this time to a group of investors from Munich who re-established Fireball as an independent company.
 A completely overhauled version of the service, with a strong focus on privacy, was launched the same year.
-Search results are nowadays mostly based on Bing.